pa1ar/pa1ar/content/page/about-full/index.about-full.md

 - Contributed to more than 3 publications, capturing the outcomes of the Avenue-Pal project from technical, organizational, and sociological perspectives, ensuring the project's visibility and potential for further funding.

 #### Project Engineer
-University of Applied Sciences | Dec 2018 - Aug 2019 (9 mos)
+University of Applied Sciences Mittelhessen | Dec 2018 - Aug 2019 (9 mos)

 Concept design and prototyping of the Caregiver App and HelpDesk for the [Avenue-Pal](https://innovationsfonds.g-ba.de/projekte/versorgungsforschung/avenue-pal-analyse-und-verbesserung-des-sektor-und-bereichsuebergreifenden-schnittstellen-und-verlegungsmanagements-in-der-palliativversorgung.161) consortium project, aiming to enhance the quality of life of patients nationwide in their last life phase by improving the information flow between doctors and palliative experts and reducing the non-indicated patient transfers from 20% to 5%, which affects 150,000 individuals annually.